Joomla: 2019–2020

-2021–present
+2021–2025

 Following Mitchell's departure as President, OSM reorganised its board structure removing three of its director roles.
 The increasing use social media—especially for microblogging—impacted the uptake of CMS technology to build websites.
 The Joomla project also lost a significant part of its volunteer base as a result of an ageing population, continuing disillusionment about the future direction and a perceived absence of transparency about the board's activities.

 On 17 August 2021, Joomla version 4.0 was released (some six years after work had begun).
 This was a major milestone release for the Joomla project.

 In April 2022 Abrahall commenced defamation action against OSM; the case ended in March 2023 with the plaintiff voluntarily withdrawing her lawsuit.

 The Joomla 4 project did not live up to developers' expectations; work soon commenced on Joomla 5—released on 17 October 2023—in appearance, Joomla 4 with some of its legacy code removed.

 Joomla 5 uptake was slow (compared to previous releases) and user criticism further intensified.
 Joomla users had problems because their web hosting providers did not meet more restrictive minimum technical requirements; furthermore, upgrading from previous releases resulted in users having to forego their reliance on third-party extensions and rebuild their websites.
 Criticism was especially heaviest among third-party developers.

 To assist with the transition to Joomla 5 and upgrade challenges the project introduced a "backward compatibility plugin" in Joomla 5.0 as a temporary bridge, enabling many Joomla 4 extensions and templates to function while developers updated their code to the new framework.
 Implemented in a manner so it loaded before other plugins it provided aliasing for deprecated Joomla 4 classes; official guidance described it as an interim solution that would be phased out by Joomla 6, when legacy deprecations from Joomla 4 would be removed from the core and, if necessary, handled during that upgrade cycle.

-Joomla remained popular with its adherents but, as the continuing downward trend showed, confined to small niche market amongst hobbyists and SMBs, unsuited to large corporate use.
+Joomla continued to remain popular with its adherents but, as the continuing downward trend showed, confined to small niche market amongst hobbyists and SMBs, unsuited to large corporate use.

+2025–present

 Joomla version 6 was released on 14 October 2025.

+Around 11 November 2025 half of OSM's board's members tendered their resignations citing personal reasons.
+OSM members requested a special general meeting to demand answers from OSM President Maria Skampoura.
+Prior to the meeting on 16 December 2025, Skampoura also tendered her resignation from the board.